You are not logged in KTH, so we cannot customize the content.

 For more information, please contact Anders Rosén, aro@kth.se.

 The course is conducted online, blending synchronous online webinars with asynchronous home assignments.
-Course material, instructions for the development project and assignments, zoom links for the webinars, etc, are provided through the course's Canvas learning management system that will be activated about two weeks before course start.
-Since you should be an experienced teacher to participate in this course, and since CDE is a relatively new concept that is still in evolution, you will as participant be considered a co-creator of this course and co-developer of the CDE concept.
+All course information, zoom links for the webinars, etc, are provided through the course's Canvas learning management system.
+Since you should be an experienced teacher to participate, and since CDE is a relatively new concept that is still in evolution, you will as participant be considered a co-creator of this course and co-developer of the CDE concept.
 Well prepared and active participation in the webinars is therefore required for your own learning as well as for your contribution to the other participants' learning and our joint explorations.
 The course corresponds to 3 ECTS credits which means that you in total, including webinars and homework, are expected to spend about 80 hours on completing the course.

 The objective is that the participants after finishing the course should be able to design and implement challenge-driven project courses.
 This implies that the participants should be able to:

-The course is examined through prepared and active participation in all webinars, a course design assignment reported in terms of a report and a personal reflection, and peer review of other course participants' reports.
+The course is examined through prepared and active participation in all webinars, a short project report including a personal reflection, and peer review of other participants' reports.

-The grand challenges for humanity in the 21st century, for example as expressed by UN:s 2030 Agenda and the Sustainable Development Goals, are calling for substantial transformations of our global society, to ensure a healthy planet and sustainable living conditions for ourselves and future generations.
+The grand challenges for humanity in the 21st century, for example as expressed by UN:s 2030 Agenda and the Sustainable Development Goals, are calling for substantial transformations of society to ensure a healthy planet and peaceful, just, and sustainable living conditions for ourselves and future generations.
 These challenges are also drivers of change of the education system, where the traditional focus on developing students' knowledge within specific disciplines must be complemented to better support the students in preparing for living in and acting on these challenges.

 Challenge-Driven Education (CDE) is an evolving learning approach that is implemented somewhat differently in different contexts.
-It is a project-based approach where students are learning by developing interventions or solutions to societal challenges related to sustainable development.
-The challenges, that constitutes the targets for the projects and the context for the learning, are commonly identified and explored in close collaboration with some external stakeholder, it can be a company, public authority, or from the civil society.
-Since such challenges typically have the character of 'wicked problems', it is however preferable to involve a multitude of different stakeholders and interdisciplinary international student teams.
+It is a project-based approach where students are learning by developing solutions, interventions, or deeper understanding of societal challenges related to sustainable development.
+The challenges, that constitutes the targets for the projects and the context for the learning, are commonly identified and explored in close collaboration with some external stakeholders, it can be industry, public sector, civil society, or a mix.

-The objective with CDE is to create conditions for active, experiential, and transdisciplinary learning where students’, in addition to applying and deepening disciplinary knowledge and professional skills, get opportunities to develop key competencies for sustainability.
-CDE can also enable transformative learning where students can question and change their own and others' ways of seeing and thinking about the world, and take action for transformative change.
-CDE has potential to have actual impact on the sustainable development and transformation of society, through mutual learning and innovation-capacity building, innovations emerging from the student projects, and by students becoming sustainability change agents.
+The purpose of CDE is to create conditions for active, experiential, inter- and transdisciplinary learning where students’, in addition to applying and deepening disciplinary knowledge and professional skills, get opportunities to develop key sustainability competencies.
+CDE can also enable transformative learning where students can question and change their own and others' ways of seeing and thinking about the society and the world, and take action for transformative change.
+CDE has potential to have actual impact on the sustainable development and transformation of society, through mutual learning and innovation-capacity building, innovations emerging from the student projects, and by empowering students in becoming sustainability change agents.

-The course LH233V has been developed and is run in collaboration with the KTH Global Development Hub (GDH), which is a partnership between KTH and universities in Botswana, Kenya, Rwanda, South Africa, and Tanzania.
-The partnership concerns mutual capacity building for the Sustainable Development Goals in the UN’s 2030 Agenda, and is based on joint activities on challenge-driven education, innovation, and research.
-Through a student mobility program and online collaborative opportunities, our students can come together either physically or virtually at KTH or at any of the partner universities, and there collaborate with various external stakeholders in projects that are addressing local challenges related to the SDGs.
+The teacher training LH233V has been developed and is run in collaboration with the KTH Global Development Hub (GDH), where KTH in close partnership with universities in sub-Saharan Africa, through challenge-driven education, innovation, and research, engage in mutual capacity building and interventions that address UN's Sustainable Development Goals.
+Through a mobility program and online collaborative opportunities, our students can come together either physically or virtually at KTH or at any of the partner universities, to collaborate with various external stakeholders in projects that are addressing local challenges related to the SDGs.

 Overview of all courses in Teaching and Learning in Higher Education